-Our research, teaching and cooperation engage with justice, knowledge and power in agriculture, forestry, development and environmental politics.
-We approach rural areas as dynamic material spaces made up of networks of relations that span between the rural and the urban, the Global North and South.
-By bringing to bear social science questions of gender, race, class, territorialisation, state formation, scale, policy and development we are able to combat mainstream imaginations of the rural as residual, uninhabited, spaces for extraction and passive providers of food and natural resources.
-Our strength lies in our commitment to probing how development processes unfold through interdisciplinary conceptualisations and participatory methodologies.
+By bringing to bear intersectional perspectives of power on the issues we study, we combat mainstream imaginations of the rural as residual, uninhabited, spaces for extraction and passive providers of food and natural resources.
+Our strength lies in our commitment to probing how development processes unfold through interdisciplinary conceptualizations and participatory methodologies.